-Access to Facilities section 6.16 notes that: the Licensee can only perform Container Trucking Services at a facility in the Lower Mainland approved by the Commissioner.

-The proposed change does not specify what is an "approved" facility, and it is the belief of SANDHAR that The Act and Regulations, specifically section 2 of the Regulations, note that the application is for container trucking services that require access to a marine terminal.
-Therefore, there must be a component of the container move that tie directly to marine transport.

-The addition of Section 6.16 would result in the OBCCTC regulating container trucking services across the Lower Mainland that fall outside the intent of the Act and Regulations upon its creation and beyond the jurisdiction of the Commissioner.

-SANDHAR echo's the Port Transportation Association request that the addition of 'Access to Facilities, Section 6.16" be removed from the 2024 proposed CTS License.
+- Access to Facilities section 6.16 notes that: the Licensee can only perform Container Trucking Services at a facility in the Lower Mainland approved by the Commissioner. - The proposed change does not specify what is an "approved" facility, and The Act and Regulations, specifically section 2 of the Regulations, note that the application is for container trucking services that require access to a marine terminal.
+Therefore, there must be a component of the container move that tie directly to marine transport. - The addition of Section 6.16 would result in the OBCCTC regulating container trucking services across the Lower Mainland that fall outside the intent of the Act and Regulations upon its creation and beyond the jurisdiction of the Commissioner. - QFP requests that the addition of 'Access to Facilities, Section 6.16" be removed from the 2024 proposed CTS License.